Macmod/pwnable-writeups/README.md

 Read about daehee's [codemap](http://codemap.kr/) plugin for IDA.

 ### memcpy
-Read about the [MOVNTPS](http://www.felixcloutier.com/x86/MOVNTPS.html) instruction.
+Read about the [MOVNTPS](http://www.felixcloutier.com/x86/MOVNTPS.html) instruction and [Alignment in C](https://wr.informatik.uni-hamburg.de/_media/teaching/wintersemester_2013_2014/epc-14-haase-svenhendrik-alignmentinc-paper.pdf).

 ### asm
 Read about shellcode creation.
 If you feel you don't quite get the SmashTheStack article yet, read this newbie-friendly guide: